flatcar-archive/flatcar-docs/docs/setup/releases/switching-channels.md

 Flatcar Container Linux is designed to be updated automatically with different schedules per channel.
 You can [disable this feature](update-strategies), although we don't recommend it.
 Read the [release notes](https://flatcar-linux.org/releases) for specific features and bug fixes.

-By design, the Flatcar Container Linux update engine does not execute downgrades.
-If you're switching from a channel with a higher Flatcar Container Linux version than the new channel, your machine won't be updated again until the new channel contains a higher version number.

 ![Update Timeline](../../img/update-timeline.png)

 ## Customizing channel configuration